acss-io/atomizer/docs/guides/shorthand.md

 -   _Bd(#000,1px,solid)_
 -   _Bd(#000,solid,1px)_

-The above creates 6 different rules for the exact same styling (a _solid 1px black_ border).
+The above creates six different rules for the exact same styling (a _solid 1px black_ border).
 While the tool could be smart and assign all those classes to the _same_ declaration, you&#39;d still end up with more bytes than is necessary:

 ```css
 .Bd(1px,solid,#000),